0xAX/linux-insides/interrupts/interrupts-1.md

 of course there are many different details behind this like priority of interrupts and many other details, but in general these three points are main.

 Address of the interrupts handlers are stored in the special system table called - `Interrupt Descriptor Table` or `IDT`.
 The processor uses an unique number for recognizing the type of interruption or exception.
 This number is called - `vector number`.
 A vector number is an index in the `IDT`.
-There is limited amount of the verctor numbers and it can be from `0` to `255`.
+There is limited amount of the vector numbers and it can be from `0` to `255`.
 You can note the check of the vector number in the linux kernel source code:

 ```C
 BUG_ON((unsigned)n > 0xFF);
 ```

 You can find this check in the linux kernel source code which is related to the interrupts setup (for example you can find it in the `set_intr_gate` macro, `void set_system_intr_gate` and etc... from the [arch/x86/include/asm/desc.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/desc.h)).
 First 32 vector numbers from `0` to `31` are reserved by the processor and used for the architecture-defined exceptions and interrupts.
-You can find table with the description of these verctor numbers in the second part of the linux kernel initialization process - [Early interrupt and exception handling](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-2.html).
+You can find table with the description of these vector numbers in the second part of the linux kernel initialization process - [Early interrupt and exception handling](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-2.html).
 Vector numbers from `32` to `255` are designated as user-defined interrupts and are not reserved by the processor.
 These interrupts are generally assigned to external I/O devices to enable those devices to send interrupts to the processor.

 Now let's talk about interrupts and its types.
 We can split interrupts on two big classes: